purishd/Entra-id-proofing/README.md

 ![image](/assets/SequenceDiagram.png)

 From technical implementation perspective, the sequence diagram above translates into following high level steps.
 1. Build a Power App UI that will collect user's UPN.
-This is the front-end that will be used by helpdesk person to send OTP on user's mobile.
+This is the front-end that will be used by helpdesk person to send Identity Proofing Code (IPC) on user's mobile.
-2. Build Power Automate flow that will read the user's mobile number and send OTP using Azure Communication Services.
+2. Build Power Automate flow that will read the user's mobile number and send Identity Proofing Code (IPC) using Azure Communication Services.
-3. Record this OTP in a SharePoint List for verification and auditing purposes.
+3. Record this Identity Proofing Code (IPC) in a SharePoint List for verification and auditing purposes.

 ## Objective